Zan Abeyratne: 1989–1994: Zan solo career

 Her next single, "Nobody Else", was released in March 1991, which was written by Ashley Cadell (ex-Flotsam Jetsam) and was covered by her next band, Mercy Mercy, which included her sister.

 1995–2017: Xan solo career

 Abeyratne followed with "You're So Vain" in February 1995.
 Working as Xan, she released a solo album of the same name in 1995 via Amber Records/Polydor Records.
 It provided two singles, "Make It" and "Run Away Girl", in the same year.
 The album was co-produced by Abeyratne with Bob Brockmann.
 In October 2013 she was the featured vocalist on "Risin' Up" by StrictLove.

 2018–present: I'm Talking reformation and tour

 In March 2018 I'm Talking's album, Bear Witness, was remastered and re-released on CD as well as an expanded version of 2× CDs with bonus tracks.
-October 2018 Abeyratne confirmed that I'm Talking is due to reform, in support of Bryan Ferry's Australian tour, from February to April 2019.
-Joining her was Ceberano, Charlesworth, Goodge and Hogarth.
+In October 2018 Abeyratne confirmed that I'm Talking is due to reform, in support of Bryan Ferry's Australian tour, from February to April 2019.
+Joining her were Ceberano, Charlesworth, Goodge and Hogarth.